 3. Franz: Haben wir sonst noch etwas zu essen?
 (Do we have anything else to eat?)

-(What is Franz's problem at the beginning?)
+(What is Franz's problem at the beginning of the dialogue?)